 After a friendship ignites and morphs into a curious tale of parallel souls with a Brazilian-American soldier serving in the U.S. military, Panorama reflects on the author’s contemplations to return to a crumbling family life in Los Angeles or to endure his life in Seoul for an end-of-contract cash payout, until things take an unexpected turn.

 In Panorama, the author broadens his stance on the importance of moments spotlighting isolation and exposing the perks and ailments of escapism.
-With precise prose and a thought-provoking storyline that covers eating live octopus, philosophical debates about the gender of God, pregnancy, and bisexual erasure—Panorama stands tall as a connected yet separate story.
-Panorama puts biphobia and hypocrisy under a microscope by exposing double discrimination with consideration to cultural intersections of race, sexuality and gender.
+With precise prose and a thought-provoking storyline that covers eating live octopus, philosophical debates about the gender of God, and pregnancy—Panorama stands tall as a connected yet separate story.
+Panorama puts biphobia under a microscope exposing multifaceted discrimination bi identifying people face, with consideration to the author's cultural intersections of race, sexuality, and gender.

 Using the death of his father and brother as the linchpin to personal development, the author reframes pain and loss into resilience and personal achievement.
-He provides a template for readers to harness their story and use it as a source of empowerment.
+He provides a template for readers to harness their story regardless of the intersections they hold, and to use their story as a source of self-empowerment.

 The author reminds readers that as daunting as the vicissitudes of life, and no matter the view from the cockpit of life, the human spirit cannot, and should not, be restrained in loss or passion, and while truth may be the bitterest pill of them all, the effects of truth can bring us closer to an unbroken life.

 Content warning: Adult material (language and erotic descriptions)

 Publisher: VFTC Universe